VladlenFilimonov/face-hallucination-coursework/README.md

 ## 2. Objectives:
    - Develop a convolutional neural network (CNN) architecture suitable for Face-Hallucination.
    - Train the CNN using a dataset of low-resolution and corresponding high-resolution facial images.
-   - Implement image preprocessing techniques to enhance the quality of input images.
    - Evaluate the performance of the system using quantitative metrics such as Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM).
    - Implement a user interface for interacting with the Face-Hallucination system.